wikipathways/pvjs/README.md

 The manipulation API allows you to perform operations on the diagram such as highlighting and hiding elements, and zooming in to parts of the diagram.

+A demonstration of what's possible with the manipulation API is available at [MetabMaster](http://metabaster.jcbwndsr.com);

 ### Usage
 ```javascript
 import { loadDiagram } from '@wikipathways/pvjs';